nayoa/sftp-s3/README.md

 ### Potential Improvements

 * Unit tests
-* Improve quality of Python code. e.g. Remove global variables and add classes
+* Improve the quality of Python code. e.g. Remove global variables, add classes and use different modules
 * Change the script into an ansible playbook

 ### Built With

 * [Python 3](https://www.python.org/download/releases/3.0/) - The programming language used
-* [Pysftp] - Module/Library used to connect to SFTP and download reports
+* [Pysftp](https://pysftp.readthedocs.io/en/release_0.2.9/) - Module/Library used to connect to SFTP and download reports
-* [Boto3] - Module/Library used to connect to AWS and upload reports to S3
+* [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) - Module/Library used to connect to AWS and upload reports to S3